Attica Zoological Park: Incidents and criticism

 In June 2010 the dolphinarium started working with shows by sea lions and dolphins.
 There were initially four dolphins bought from the Lithuanian Marine Institute, then seven more were added from the same source.
 The Greek Green Party took Attica Zoological Park to court claiming animal welfare issues in 2011.
 In April 2011, a provisional order was issued by the Athens Court temporarily prohibiting the operation of the dolphinarium.
 BBC sent a correspondent to cover the story and the controversy was presented in an article by Lauren St John in The Sunday Times.
 In August 2011, the Greek court issued a decision declaring itself not competent to pass judgement on the case.
 Although the zoo claimed that the case in question has been decided permanently and that the company has been vindicated, this decision only addressed the ability of this particular court to decide the issue.

 In December 2018, two jaguars, escaped their controlled area, triggering the security protocol.
-The two big cats, named Jenny and Spotty, escaped their enclosure, after a gazelle, that was ready to be transferred to an other facility, escaped and crashed on the enclosure's glass fence.
+The two big cats, named Jenny and Spotty, escaped their enclosure, after a gazelle, that was ready to be transferred to another facility, escaped and crashed on the enclosure's glass fence.
 The animals escaped from a hole in the broken glass while the park was still open.
-The park's staff immediately stepped in, and followed the zoo's protocol in this situations.
 The staff, with the help of the park's vet, shot the two animals and killed them.
-The zoo's owner stated that they could not sedate the animals, because anaesthesia in big cats, such as tigers and lions, takes 5 to 6 minutes to kick in and that would put the park's visitors and staff in danger.
-The park's owner was incredibly saddened with the incident, because he bottle-fed and raised one of the jaguars since it was a baby.
+The zoo's owner stated that they could not sedate the animals, because anesthesia in big cats, such as tigers and lions, takes 5 to 6 minutes to kick in and that would put the park's visitors and staff in danger.